debajyotid/tour-planner/README.md

-AI Trip Planner Streamlit Application
+Building a Smart, AI-powered Trip Planner using OpenAI-Google Maps-OpenWeather APIs and Langchain for Conversational Support
 ----------------------
 This Streamlit application serves as an AI-powered trip planner that allows users to input their travel preferences and generates a customized itinerary.
 Users can refine the itinerary